-To elucidate the internal decision-making process of VLMs, we employed the Grad-CAM heatmap visualization technique proposed by Zhang et al.~\cite{cam}, where warmer regions (depicted in red) in Figure 6 indicate pixels exhibiting the strongest gradient flow towards the predicted token logit, signifying that the model primarily attends to these semantically significant regions during textual output generation, whereas cooler regions (in blue) receive negligible weight allocation, implying minimal contribution to the prediction; the visualized attention patterns confirm that the VLM's language reasoning is grounded in semantically relevant visual features such as anatomical landmarks, quantitative measurements, and hemodynamic bar charts—highlighted within red bounding boxes—rather than spurious correlations, yet the model also exhibits attention to non-informative regions including image edges and black areas—highlighted within blue bounding boxes—which lack semantic utility, thereby highlighting a persistent challenge in VLMs: the coexistence of semantic consistency (focusing on task-critical visual elements) and spurious associations (distracting attention to noise or irrelevant artifacts); future work should enhance model robustness and interpretability through strategies such as attention regularization, constrained attention routing, and explicit mitigation of spurious associations.
+To elucidate the internal decision-making process of VLMs, we employed the Grad-CAM heatmap visualization technique~\cite{cam}.
+In Figure \ref{Visualization}, warmer regions (depicted in red) indicate pixels with the strongest gradient flow towards the predicted token logit, signifying that the model primarily attends to these semantically significant regions during textual output generation.
+Cooler regions (in blue) receive negligible weight allocation, implying minimal contribution to the prediction.
+The visualized attention patterns confirm that the VLM's language reasoning is grounded in semantically relevant visual features such as anatomical landmarks, quantitative measurements, and hemodynamic bar charts, as highlighted within red bounding boxes, rather than spurious correlations.
+However, the model also exhibits attention to non-informative regions including image edges and black areas, as highlighted within blue bounding boxes, which lack semantic utility.
+This observation highlights a persistent challenge in VLMs: the coexistence of semantic consistency (focusing on task-critical visual elements) and spurious associations (distracting attention to noise or irrelevant artifacts).
+Future work should enhance model robustness and interpretability through strategies such as attention regularization, constrained attention routing, and explicit mitigation of spurious associations.

-\subsection{Case Study}
+\section{Case Study}

-In Figures 7-13, we present an analysis of report generation cases covering different anatomical regions.
+Figure~\ref{case_study1}--\ref{case_study7} presents an analysis of report generation cases covering different anatomical regions.
 Due to space limitations, this section randomly selects examples for discussion.
 This random selection method ensures an objective assessment of the model's capabilities while maintaining scientific rigor.
 The results show that our model exhibits significant advantages over both general-purpose and specialized ultrasound models, effectively capturing clinically meaningful information from images to support accurate reasoning and report generation.
 Despite these advantages, some limitations exist, including false negatives in nodule identification, suggesting that there is still room for improvement.